2007 Slamdance Film Festival

 The 2007 Slamdance Film Festival took place in Park City, Utah from January 18 to January 27, 2007.
 It was the 13th iteration of the Slamdance Film Festival, an alternative to the more mainstream Sundance Film Festival.
-A full list of films appearing is shown below.
+A list of all films that were screened at the festival is listed below.

 Awards

 The 2007 Slamdance Film Festival recognized the following films at its awards ceremony held on January 26, 2007.